 "There's a big time lag between acquisition and product re-release.
 It could give competitors time to recover," Webster said.

 Last week, Brocade's president and chief operating officer, Mike Byrd, announced his resignation, citing a desire to spend time with his family.
-Byrd's resignation was preceded by the departures of Morris Taradalsky, vice president of engineering and chief technology officer; Rich Geruson, general manager and vice president of global services, solutions and alliances; and Jeff Brooks, vice president of
+Byrd's resignation was preceded by the departures of Morris Taradalsky, vice president of engineering and chief technology officer; Rich Geruson, general manager and vice president of global services, solutions and alliances; and Jeff Brooks, vice president of marketing.

 Also last week, the company announced layoffs -- 12% of its total workforce.

 The rumor mill is churning full force and some in the industry have questioned the timing of these events, hinting that the Rhapsody acquisition is to blame.